 1. Sood, Amit MD (2013) The Mayo Clinic Guide to Stress-Free Living.
 Rochester, MN: First Da Capo Press.

 Need help staying well during 2018?
-Progressive Health Center is here to support you with our new Wellness Program.
+Progressive Health Center is here to support you with our new Wellness Membership.